 - Key Yukon fishing rules and regulations

 - First Nations fishing regulations

 - Important fishing terms

 Important fishing regulations changes for 2021-2022

 You must have a valid fishing licence and follow the fishing regulations to fish in Yukon.
 Read the Yukon fishing regulations summary to see these regulations.

-This publication is also available in French and German.
+This publication will also be available in French and German.